sonata-project/SonataUserBundle/UPGRADE-5.0.md

 inside SonataUserBundle.
 Make sure you run your migrations and remove FOSUserBundle from your code and dependencies, unless you need it for other purposes.

+## SonataAdminBundle is optional

+SonataAdminBundle (sonata-project/admin-bundle) dependency has become optional.
+If you're using that bundle, we recommend requiring it explicitly in your composer.json.
+Note that attempt to use `sonata_user.userAdmin` Twig variable will throw a `\LogicException` if SonataAdminBundle is not installed.

 ## Deprecations

 All the deprecated code introduced on 4.x is removed on 5.0.